Ne Zha (2019 film): Inspiration

 The film tells the mythological origins of Nezha, who is a protection deity in Chinese folk religion, and its story is loosely based on the literary version of the myth that forms two chapters of Investiture of the Gods, a Ming-dynasty shenmo novel, traditionally attributed to Xu Zhonglin, which incorporates various existing myths into a wider narrative.

 The story has been adapted for the screen many times before, at least as early as 1927 or 1928, whether on its own (as in the 1979 traditionally-animated film Nezha Conquers the Dragon King) or as part of adaptations of the whole of Investiture of the Gods (such as the 2016 live-action film League of Gods).

+In addition, the film's character design draws scholar's attention.
+For example, Ne Zha as the major character is depicted as ugly, unlike his appearance in the myth, he is depicted as a devil boy in Ne Zha (2019), who is ugly, cool, and destructive, which resulted in people being afraid of him.
+This character design, according to Wang, is intentional.
+On the one hand, it sets the contrast for the character before and after awakening which is toward the end of the story; on the other hand, it sets a stage for the audience to sympathize with him when they come to his inner world.
+One of the challenging parts of this intentional character design is that it is difficult for the audience to accept him as the heroic protagonist, in other words, it is difficult for them "to identify with this ugly character".
+However, this difficulty is resolved by the depiction of his inner beauty, namely, although his outer appearance might be ugly, his inner character is nonetheless beautiful, despite the fact that doing so demands a lot of skills.

+Moreover, another scholar, Zhuying Li (2024), argues that Ne Zha (2019) is different from earlier versions, like the one from 1979, because it has a "national-style" look.
+The movie is based on both ancient myths and modern Chinese national stories, as well as a modern interpretation of Daoist philosophy.
+This style mixes modern scientific and cinematic techniques with Daoist values like improving oneself and fighting against fate.
+According to Li, this mix not only makes China's cultural identity stronger at home, but it also lets China spread its soft power around the world by turning myths into modern stories.

 Pre-production

 Director Jiaozi spent two years in total to write the screenplay, and the film was in production for three years.

 Animation production

 The film has more than 1,318 special effects shots, and it took over 20 Chinese special effects studios, employing more than 1,600 people, to realize the film's fairy tale setting, the mysterious Dragon King's Palace, and a complex fight between fire and water.
 One scene alone took two months to complete.